 Quick serve chain Chick-fil-A achieved a coup in 2012 that would have been considered impossible only a few years earlier, overtaking KFC as America's biggest chicken restaurant by revenues.
 It has retained that position and steadily widened its lead, with systemwide sales reaching $12.7bn in 2019, having risen by more than $1bn a year for the previous six years.
 It now has more than 42% share of the limited service chicken segment, more than its four biggest competitors combined.
 It overtook Subway during 2018 to become the #3 chain in the US behind McDonald's and Starbucks.
 All this despite the fact that it has less than two-thirds the number of outlets KFC has, a chicken-only menu and that unlike virtually any of its rivals it is closed nationwide on Sundays because of the devout Christian beliefs of its founding family.
 However, such is its popularity with customers that each outlet grosses more per year than either KFC or any other fast-feeder including McDonald's and Burger King.
 Average annual sales per store were $5.2m in 2019, around five times KFC, making Chick-Fil-A one of the three most lucrative limited service restaurant chains in the US, and higher even than casual dining giants like Olive Garden, Red Lobster or the Outback Steakhouse.
 It is also the clear leader in terms of customer satisfaction, with an 86% rating on the American Customer Satisfaction Index.
 No other limited service restaurant achieves even 78%.
 Founder Truett Cathy opened the first Chick-fil-A in Atlanta, Georgia in 1963, arguably inventing the chicken burger concept, later widely copied by other fast-food chains including McDonald's.
 By mid-2020 there were 2,498 outlets across the US, including several hundred high-traffic sites located in shopping malls catering to a family market.
 All outlets are franchised.
 The chain is a major sponsor of college football nationally, but especially in its heartland of the South where it has sponsored the Peach Bowl playoff for more than 20 years.
 The Chick-fil-A brand is partnered by a small chain of Truett's Grill 50s-style diners.
 The business is still family-owned and run.
 Corporate revenues hit a new high of $3.8bn in 2019 with net earnings of $670m.
 All outlets are in the US.
 An outlet opened in the UK in 2019 but closed again after six months as a result of public opposition to the American company's alledged donations to anti-LGBTQ+ organisations.
 A handful of outlets have opened in Canada.
 At the age of 92, Truett Cathy passed over the role of CEO to his son Dan Cathy in 2013, and passed away the following year.
+Dan was in turn succeeded by his son Andrew Cathy in 2021.
 Several other family members work in the company.

 Capsule checked 12th March 2021